Happy day-after-Labor-Day, everyone! Who’s hungover? Not me. I spent my day off watching Cougar Town and eating chicken pot pie. Holla!

 Brad and I officially start our training for the Atlanta Half Marathon this week!
 I’m hoping to post weekly about our progress – an idea I’m blatantly borrowing from Miss Bianca and her Marathon Mondays series.

 It’s going to be a rough 12 weeks.
 After my success with my running coach before our last big race, Brad decided to get on board for our second half marathon.
 We both met with Coach Sean on Sunday to run a test mile on the track and gauge our fitness.
 Despite our very lazy summer, I’ve still managed to shave a minute off since my last test mile in April, so that’s cool.
 Unfortunately for me, that means my runs are going to get a little tougher.
 Meanwhile, though, Brad’s test mile clocked in at 7:44.
 Uh, WHAT?!
 Brad is really fast.
 I am really jealous.
-But I’m not jealous of his training plan, which is going to be hard as hell.
+But I’m not jealous of his training plan, which is going to be hard as heck.
 My runs are going to seem easy-breezy in comparison.

 What that means, sadly, is that Brad and I probably won’t be running together very often.
 It’s a bummer.
 I want him to improve and do well, of course – I don’t want to hold him back – but I’ll miss his company while he’s off kicking ass.